lucascicco/lucascicco/README.md

 **Talking about Personal Stuffs:**

 - :blue_book: Information System Student;
-- 💻 I’m currently looking for a job or internship;
 - 🌱 I’m currently learning and focusing on Flutter;
 - 💬 Ask me about anything, I am happy to help;